gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 - [ ] Establish shared secrets and derived key.
 - [ ] Display the share secrets to proof that ECDH is successful.
 - [ ] Generate the AES Key from the derived key and display the key.
-- [ ] Select an Initialization vector and use AES Key to encrypt the firmware.
+- [ ] Select an Initialization vector and use AES Key to encrypt the firmware.<br/>
   *Note:* In block cipher mode operation such as AES, IV is used to initialize the block operation.
 IV can be a random and unpredictable value.
 However, it is not necessary to maintain its secrecy.
   For highly secure communication, the same firmware can be encrypted with different IV.
 This will yield completely different ciphertext.
   For simplicity, use the following IV in this exercise.